 - Reduction of scar tissue, also made up of fibrin.

-- Cleaning the blood of cellular waste and toxins, also improving liver function.
+- Cleaning the blood of cellular waste and toxins, also supporting normal liver function.

-- Improving immune system response by improving white blood cell efficiency.
+- Promoting immune system response by helping white blood cell efficiency.

 - Managing the overgrowth of yeast, putting less stress on your liver.